khushbookimtani/full_stack_assessment_skeleton/docs/README.md

 > explain briefly your solution for this problem here
   - created user, home and user_home_mapping table
     - user table contains all users
     - home table contains all homes
     - user_home_mapping table contains user_id, and home_id mapping
+    - uuids have been added to each table as primary keys, while maintaining unique username contraints for required columns.
+  - populated the 3 tables, using the data present in the user_home table.
+  - I have not dropped the user_home table, since various pre-existing systems could be fetching data from it.

   Hence, the user_home table has been normalized in the sql/99_final_db_dump.sql script.

 ## 2. React SPA